Solar Guide

 Learn MoreFrequently Asked Questions

-Yes, solar makes excellent sense in Newark due to New Jersey’s strong solar incentives and high electricity rates (19.4¢/kWh).
-Newark residents typically save around $91,000 over 25 years with solar installations.
+Yes, solar makes excellent financial sense in Newark.
+With New Jersey electricity rates at 19.4¢/kWh and rising, Newark homeowners can save approximately $91,000 over 25 years with solar panels.